 Thesis Proposals

-Take a look at my research activity and contact me via e-mail for thesis proposals.
+- Take a look at my research activity (to understand what is my core expertise) and read carefully this page for concrete thesis proposals.

 Kinds of thesis: